Why You Need a Domestic Violence Lawyer in San Diego

 San Diego Domestic Violence Resources

-If you are in an abusive or violent situation, know that there are resources available to help you find a way out.
+If you are in an abusive or violent situation or relationship, know that there are resources available to help you find a way out.
 While researching your options, please be cautious and use a computer or phone that your abuser does not have direct or remote access to, such as a computer in a public library or at a trusted friend’s house.
 Always clear your internet history after searching for domestic violence resources.

 If you are in an emergency or in immediate danger, call 911.
 For domestic abuse guidance, call the National Domestic Violence Hotline at 1-800-799-7233 or visit www.ndvh.org.
-For rape and sexual violence, call the National Sexual Hotline at 1-800-656-4673 or visit www.rainn.org.
+For rape and sexual violence, call the National Sexual Assault Hotline at 1-800-656-4673 or visit www.rainn.org.

 If you or a loved one are trying to leave an abusive situation in the San Diego area, contact the Family Justice Center of San Diego for support (866-933-4673).
 Additionally, the San Diego County District Attorney’s Office offers several victim services, including crisis intervention, referral assistance, property return assistance, employer notification, and court support.